ForestOfLight/Boreal/README.md

 ### Flyspeed Command

 **Usage: `/flyspeed [multiplier: float]`**
-Changes your fly speed.
+Changes your creative mode flight speed.
 Defaults to 1 if the multiplier is unspecified.

 ## Supported Versions